zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 To connect your portfolio to Jira, follow these steps:

-1. Open the portfolio you want to integrate with Jira.
+1. In the Portfolio Management tool, [open the portfolio](/developerportal/portfolio-management/#open-portfolio) you want to integrate with Jira.
-2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
+2. Go to the [Portfolio Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
+4. In the **Jira integration** section, click **Configure Jira Integration**.

     {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-configuration-not-configured.png" >}}

-4. In the **Jira integration** section, click **Configure Jira Integration**.
     The Jira integration wizard opens to guide you through the steps to set up the integration.

 5. Read the prerequisites and click **Next**.